"Why Won't my Partner Have Sex with Me?"By Dr. Margaret Paul

 Before his work with me, both Annie and Lawrence believed there was something wrong with Annie sexually.
 Annie did not understand why she didn't want to make love with Lawrence.
 She didn't know why her body just seemed to shut down sexually when he came on to her.
 She loved Lawrence, but she could not stand to have sex with him.
 Sometimes she forced herself rather than endure his anger at her, but lately she was no longer forcing herself.
 It felt too awful.

-It was obvious to me in my first phone session with Lawrence that the problem was that Lawrence was coming to Annie as a needy little boy rather than as a loving man.
+It was obvious to me in my first session with Lawrence that the problem was that Lawrence was coming to Annie as a needy little boy wanting to take from mer, rather than as a loving man wanting to share love with her.
 Most women do not find needy little boys at all attractive or erotic.

 Lawrence was convinced that either he wasn't attractive enough, or that there was something wrong with Annie.
 Neither is true.